 - Be sure to use enough liquid or foam soap.

 Step 3: Lather well

 - Lather for 15 to 20 seconds.

-- Clean your wrists, palms, back of hands, fingertips, and between fingers.
+- Clean your wrists, palms, back of hands, fingertips, under fingernails, and between fingers.

 Step 4: Rinse

 - Be sure not to touch the side of the sink.

 - Dry hands completely with paper towel or with an air dryer.

 - Use a paper towel to turn off the water to protect hands from getting dirty again.